-- Grapevine can deal with practically any type of well drained soil but doesn’t react well in excessively fertile soil: the plant tends to produce more leaves and less fruits.
+- Grapevine can deal with practically any type of well drained soil.
+However, it doesn’t react well in excessively fertile soil: the plant tends to produce more leaves and less fruits.

-- If you wish to grow grapevine in a pot, choose a variety that is known to grow small (like the ‘Perdin’ for instance) which grows very well in 12 inch (30 cm) garden boxes.
+- If you wish to grow grapevine in a pot, choose a variety that has the habit of growing small.
+The ‘Perdin’, for instance, grows very well in 12 inch (30 cm) garden boxes.

-- Stay on the lookout for downy mildew, powdery mildew, phylloxera, mites, wasps and bumblebees that often attack grapevine and its fruits!
+- Stay on the lookout for downy mildew, powdery mildew, phylloxera, mites, wasps and bumblebees.
+In other words, there’s a long list of pests that often attack grapevine and its fruits!

 Use grapevine in your cooking to reap its health benefits

-For cultivars grown in gardens, the fruits can be eaten as is.
+For varieties grown in gardens, the fruits can be eaten as is.
 It is also possible to make jam, pies and of course, wine.
-Added to the final minutes of a roast, grapes can serve as a side to fowl and poultry.
+Added during the last minutes of a roast, grapes can serve as a side to fowl and poultry.

-Grape seeds produce an oil of the highest quality, recommended in many diets.
+Grape seeds produce an oil of the highest quality, added to many diets.

 70 kcal / 3.5 oz (100 g) for white grapes, 62 kcal / 3.5 oz (100 g) for red grapes.
 With high levels of sugar, grapes also contain vitamin B, vitamin C and many minerals: phosphorus, potassium, magnesium and calcium.